-1. Add Time Values to Find Total Hours in Excel
+1. Adding Time Values to Calculate Total Hours in Excel

 In this method, we will add time values using a simple formula.
 For instance, we have a duration list of several tasks.

 Now, we will simply sum up the cells containing different durations.

 - First, type the below formula in Cell C8.

 - Consequently, the following will be the total hours.

 If the summation of the hour is greater than 24 hours, the above-mentioned formula will show the below result which is not what we expected.